 - Light fixtures in wet/exposed areas must be listed for use in wet locations.

 - Light fixtures in damp areas (protected by an overhanging eave or roof) must be listed for damp locations.

 - Surface-mounted electrical boxes for all electrical fixtures must be raintight/weatherproof.

 - Exterior light fixtures do not require GFCI protection.

 - Low-voltage lighting systems must be listed by an approved testing agency as an entire system or assembled from individual components that are listed.

-- Transformers for low-voltage lighting must be accessible.
+- Transformers for low-voltage lighting must be in accessible locations.

 - Exposed or buried wiring/cable must be listed for its application.
 Type UF cable is the most commonly used nonmetallic cable for residential outdoor wiring runs.

-- UF cable can be direct-buried (without conduit) with a minimum of 24 inches of cover.
+- UF cable can be direct-buried (without conduit) with a minimum of 24 inches of earth cover.

 - Wiring buried inside rigid metal (RMC) or intermediate metal (IMC) conduit must have at least 6 inches of earth cover; wiring in PVC conduit must have at least 18 inches of cover.

 - Backfill surrounding conduit or cables must be smooth granular material without rocks.

-- Low-voltage (no more than 30 volts) wiring must be buried at least 6 inches deep.
+- Low-voltage wiring (carrying no more than 30 volts) must be buried at least 6 inches deep.

 - Buried wiring runs that transition from underground to above ground must be protected in conduit from the required cover depth or 18 inches (whichever is less) to its termination point above ground, or at least 8 feet above grade.

 Call Before You Dig